 - Acquired diseases that can cause tumors or cysts on the spine, or viral or bacterial infections (including polio).
 Other diseases such as multiple sclerosis can, in some cases, deteriorate to the point of causing lesions on the spinal cord that can result in paralysis.

 - Congenital disorders, such as spina bifida, where the spinal cord is malformed or exposed at birth.

 Currently there is no cure for spinal cord injury.
 Although researchers continue to make steady progress toward understanding spinal cord injury and new strategies to overcome it, a cure is likely to be a long way off in the future.

 In the meantime, researchers have made a number of advancements that allow individuals with a spinal cord injury to maximize their potential through neuroprotection, rehabilitation, assistive devices, and many other aspects of emotional and physical recovery.

 SCI BC is a strong supporter of spinal cord injury research and is a proud partner with ICORD, UBC and Vancouver Coastal Health Research Institute’s world-leading spinal cord injury research centre located within the Blusson Spinal Cord Centre on the Vancouver General Hospital campus.
-SCI BC also works with the Rick Hansen Institute and other researchers and research organisations across Canada and around the world.
+SCI BC also works with the Praxis Institute and other researchers and research organisations across Canada and around the world.

-(Source: Rick Hansen Insititute)
+(Source: Praxis Insititute)